Automotive industry in the Philippines: Car Development Program (CDP)

-In 1987, PCMP was replaced by the new "Car Development Program" (CDP), with lower local parts requirements.
-The original participants of the program were Mitsubishi, Nissan, and Toyota, when they went back into business in 1988.
-This program made car manufacturers to build up local assembly plants.
-In 1990, the addition of the People's Car Program to the CDP paved the way for the entry of new car manufacturers such as Honda, Kia, and Fiat.
-Honda, Kia Motors, Fiat, and later Proton built assembly plants in the country, which saw Honda assembling the Accord, Civic, and CR-V, Fiat assembling the Fiat Uno, Kia assembling the Kia Pride, and Proton assembling the Wira as well as a couple of Volkswagen vehicles for the local market.
+In 1987, the PCMP was replaced by the new Car Development Program (CDP) with lower local parts requirements.
+The original participants of the program were Mitsubishi, Nissan, and Toyota, who built domestic assembly plants as per the program.
+In 1990, the addition of the People's Car Program to the CDP paved the way for the entry of new manufacturers such as Honda, Kia, Fiat, and later Proton.
+Honda locally assembled the Accord, Civic, and CR-V, Fiat assembled the Uno, Kia assembled the Pride, and Proton assembled the Wira and a couple of Volkswagen vehicles for the local market.
 A Luxury Car Program was also added in 1992 as part of the CDP amendment.
-It saw the entry of Volvo, BMW, and the re-introduction of Mercedes-Benz.
-Volvo 850s and the BMW 3 Series (E36) were assembled in the country for a time in the form of semi-knocked down kits.
+It saw the entry of Volvo and BMW, and the re-introduction of Mercedes-Benz.
+The Volvo 850 and BMW 3 Series (E36) were assembled in the country for a time in the form of semi-knocked down (SKD) kits.

 Public Utility Vehicle Modernization Program (PUVMP)

-The Public Utility Vehicle Modernization Program was launched by the Department of Transportation of the Philippines in 2017, with the goal of making the country's public transportation system efficient and environmentally friendly by 2020.
-The program features ten components which include regulatory reform, route planning, route rationalization, fleet modernization, industry consolidation, financing, pilot implementation, stakeholder support mechanism, and communication.
+The Public Utility Vehicle Modernization Program was launched by the Department of Transportation in 2017, with the goal of making the country's public transportation system efficient and environmentally friendly by 2020.
+The program features ten components, which include regulatory reform, route planning, route rationalization, fleet modernization, industry consolidation, financing, pilot implementation, stakeholder support mechanisms, and communication.
 The program calls for the phasing-out of jeepneys, buses, and other public utility vehicles (PUVs) that are at least 15 years old and replacing them with safer, more comfortable, and more environmentally-friendly alternatives over the next three years.
-Manufacturers like Fuso, Hyundai, Isuzu, Hino, Mahindra and Russian brand GAZ have participated to build modern PUVs based on their existing van, truck and bus lineups to replace the aging Jeepney.
+Manufacturers like Fuso, Hyundai, Isuzu, Hino, Mahindra and Russian brand GAZ have participated to build modern PUVs based on their existing van, truck and bus lineups to replace aging jeepneys.